MishaVyb/bizarre-poker/README.md

 For more details have a look at [cards][cards-module-url] module.

 ## API
-See <mark>auto-generated</mark> documentation for API to get all info about awaiable resurses and methods.
+See <mark>auto-generated</mark> documentation for API to get all info about awailable resurses and methods.
 *Make shure that django server is running.*
 - <a href="http://127.0.0.1:8000/api/swagger/">Swagger</a>
 - <a href="http://127.0.0.1:8000/api/redoc/">ReDoc</a>